morganeTC/M1CourseENSPatternMatching/hands-on/Exercice1.md

     TGACAG
     >8
     TGACAG
+    ```
 4. The **background model** is not used in this exercice, you can leave the default option
 5. Click on **Go** to run the program with default parameters

-    Questions
+    :question:Questions
-    Compare the computed matrix with the one you made manually during the course.
+    >Compare the computed matrix with the one you made manually during the course.
     Look at the consensus sequence under the matrix.
 Is it strict or degenerate ?
 Compare it with the one you made manually during the course.
     Have a look at the logo, note how the height in each column is different.

-    Go back to the previous page, rerun the program by choosing as output format transfac
+6. Go back to the previous page, rerun the program by choosing as **output format transfac**

-    Questions
+    :question:Questions
-    The transfac format is very different from the tab format used before.
+    >The transfac format is very different from the tab format used before.
 What is the main difference ?
     This is the format used by the TRANSFAC database ; this format is used by many bioinformatics tools, and has the advantage of integrating a name and identifier (ID and AC fields) within the matrix format.